Michael Rapaport: 'Voting for Trump Is on the Table'

 Actor Michael Rapaport stated he would not be voting for President Joe Biden.

-Speaking from an Israeli beach last week to an interviewer from Visegrad24, Rappaport said, "I will not vote for Joe Biden."
+Speaking from an Israeli beach last week to an interviewer from Visegrad24, Rapaport said, "I will not vote for Joe Biden."

-"At this point, when we're doing this interview, voting for Trump is on the table," he added.
+"At this point, when we're doing this interview, voting for [former President Donald] Trump is on the table," he added.
 "People are like 'What are you talking about?'
 That's my reality, that is my reality.
 I will not support anybody who's anti-Israel."

 Nick Koutsobinas ✉